simularium/simularium-models-util/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug Report
 about: '"Something''s wrong..."'
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 ## Description

-*A clear description of the bug*
+_A clear description of the bug_

 ## Expected Behavior

-*What did you expect to happen instead?*
+_What did you expect to happen instead?_

 ## Reproduction

-*A minimal example that exhibits the behavior.*
+_A minimal example that exhibits the behavior._

 ## Environment

-*Any additional information about your environment*
+_Any additional information about your environment.
+E.g. OS version, python version, browser etc._